What Are Trusts?

 When to change a Trust vs. when to start over with a completely new Trust can be a matter of preference and cost.
 Trusts are changed with a document called an amendment.
 Generally a minor amendment to a Trust, such as just changing the successor trustee, or adding a child, can be cheaply accomplished with an amendment.
 A complete revamping of your entire estate plan probably calls for a new Trust as the lawyers can generally draft a new Trust faster than reading through your old Trust and addressing every change you want made.
 This is especially true when converting some A/B Trusts to the currently favored standard revocable Trusts.

 There are many sources one can go for a Trust.
 The least expensive, and possibly most likely to cause litigation, is to draft a Trust one’s self.
 I have never seen a non-attorney draft themselves a Trust.
 It’s probably not very wise.
 A person can also go to various online retailers or even purchase forms from an office supply store.
 These often work okay, but are not always as flexible as you might want in your estate planning.
 Lastly, you can visit an attorney.
 Attorney Paul R. Maxfield emphasizes estate planning in his practice at the Maxfield Law.

-To see what trust attorney Paul Maxfield can do to for your estate planning needs, call Maxfield Law today.
-(385) 298-0700.
+To see what estate planning attorney Paul Maxfield can do for you, call Maxfield Law today: (385) 298-0700